UO-Biostats/UO_ABS/pages/syllabus.md

 ## Description of the course

-This two-quarter graduate course aims to provide students with practical understanding of and experience with core concepts and methods in modern data analysis.
+This graduate course aims to provide students with practical understanding of and experience with core concepts and methods in modern data analysis.
 The focus is on biological data, but skills will be transferable to other disciplines.
 Students will become familiar with major topics in